 We bet when you think of “Research” your mind automatically brings up pictures of beakers, chemicals, and all things science.
 You aren’t wrong, but research can take many different forms and look different across the disciplines.
 Whether you are examining the correlation between the Cool Jazz Era and the Modern Bolero, exploring cancer relapse or utilizing special collections to inspect World War I battle maps, there are so many directions you can take with undergraduate research at UCSB.

 If it all seems a little overwhelming, don’t worry – we understand the struggle and are here to make this educational journey easier!
-The FRAP Directory is a great tool to start with – it will give you an idea of different research opportunities that are out there.
+The Undergraduate RA Directory is a great tool to start with – it will give you an idea of different research opportunities that are out there.

-If you find yourself confused or unsure how to begin, stop by our office in the Library (room 1576, Oceanside on the ground floor) and we’ll help you out.
+If you find yourself confused or unsure how to begin, stop by our office in the Library during student hours or make an appointment and we’ll help you out.
 Are you wondering how to contact a professor to express interest in their work?
 Come in and we’ll help you draft an email!
 Whatever your question or concern may be, we want to help, so don’t be shy about visiting us.